dylmye/lets-plan/README.md

 Copy the `.env.example` file and rename it `.env`.
 Set the parameters as so:

-* `REACT_APP_GMAP_JS_API_KEY`: To use the global address lookup, this project uses Google Maps API.
+- `REACT_APP_GMAP_JS_API_KEY`: To use the global address lookup, this project uses Google Maps API.
 Set this value to your API key, and make sure you have [Places API](https://console.cloud.google.com/marketplace/product/google/places-backend.googleapis.com) enabled for your project.
-* `REACT_APP_FIREBASE_*`: Please plug in the values from the `firebaseConfig` provided when you make a web app.
+- `REACT_APP_FIREBASE_*`: Please plug in the values from the `firebaseConfig` provided when you make a web app.
 You can find them in the "your apps" section of the project settings.
+- `REACT_APP_SIMPLE_ANALYTICS_URL`: You can disregard this if you're not using [Simple Analytics](https://simpleanalytics.com/).
+If you're not using a custom domain, set this to `scripts.simpleanalyticscdn.com`.
+Otherwise set it to your `custom.domain.com`.
+- `REACT_APP_SIMPLE_ANALYTICS_PIXEL_URL`: You can disregard this if you're not using [Simple Analytics](https://simpleanalytics.com/).
+If you're not using a custom domain, set this to `queue.simpleanalyticscdn.com`.
+Otherwise set it to your `custom.domain.com`.

+To make this project your own, you also need to:

+- Remove the scripts and HTML comments from public/index.html

 ## Build